 - Avoiding publicity either within or outside their unit

-Any staff member can request mediation.
+Any current staff member can request mediation.
 Prior to scheduling the joint mediation session, a pre-mediation individual session is generally scheduled with each party in the dispute.

 Similar to mediation, facilitation is a problem solving process guided by an impartial third party.
 The primary difference is that the facilitator is more likely to involve the parties in making decisions about the content, including the development of ground rules and the agenda.
 Facilitators do not contribute to the substance of the discussion nor do they have decision-making authority.
-Such meetings often help clarify misunderstandings, work expectations, and helps to foster positive interactions.
+Such meetings often help clarify misunderstandings and work expectations, and helps to foster positive interactions.

 The Office of Conflict Management and Dispute Resolution is a resource to the entire staff population.
 Other valuable resources are provided to employees during consultations.
 Other helpful resources: